Peta Credlin: Career

-Credlin has been an ardent critic of the Victorian government response to the COVID-19 pandemic, and particularly of the Victorian premier Daniel Andrews.
+Credlin has been an ardent critic of the Victorian government response to the COVID-19 pandemic, and particularly of then-Victorian premier Daniel Andrews.
 Credlin has been lauded by fellow Sky News hosts for her aggressive questioning of Andrews during his daily press conferences during the pandemic.

-In 2020, Credlin was widely condemned for claiming that South Sudanese Australians were not following government measures intended to stop the spread of COVID-19 due to problems with language proficiency, Credlin also claimed that South Sudanese migrants were "poorly-assimilated" had ignored restrictions in an "end-of-Ramadan feast".
-Credlin's statement was harshly criticized in the media, with SBS News noting that the vast majority of South Sudanese people are actually Christians.
-The Conversations Denis Muller described Credlin's comments as "a toxic mixture of vitriol and ignorance".
-Crikey Charlie Lewis described the broadcast as "racist" and "fact-free", and linked it to a pattern of racially-charged reporting on Sky, while The Conversations Janak Rogers perceived it as illustrative of a broader problem of lack of ethnic diversity in Australian media.
-Credlin subsequently made an on-air apology to the South Sudanese community.
+In 2020, Credlin was criticised for claiming that South Sudanese Australians were not following government measures intended to stop the spread of COVID-19 due to problems with language proficiency, Credlin also claimed that South Sudanese migrants were "poorly-assimilated" had ignored restrictions in an "end-of-Ramadan feast".
+Credlin's statement was criticised in the media, with SBS News noting that the vast majority of South Sudanese people are actually Christians.

-In November 2020, Credlin compared Covid-19 lockdowns to the inquiry into the conduct of Australian SAS forces in Afghanistan.
+In November 2020, Credlin compared COVID-19 lockdowns to the inquiry into the conduct of Australian SAS forces in Afghanistan.

 During 2020, former Labor Prime Minister Kevin Rudd started a petition for a Royal Commission into Murdoch owned media.
 Credlin claimed that the petition was a "data harvesting exercise" of email addresses by Rudd intended for political uses.
 Later, as part of a confidential settlement regarding defamation, Credlin in February 2021 made an apology to Rudd on Sky News for her comments.

 In May 2021 she was accused of inciting violence by suggesting Labor leaders Daniel Andrews and Anthony Albanese be "whacked" with "baseball bats".
 In November 2021, she joined anti-vaccine mandate protests in Melbourne, where members of the crowd carried prop gallows and chanted anti-Andrews slogans.

-Credlin is a columnist for The Australian newspaper since July 2021; her arrival at that paper prompted Niki Savva to leave the paper and join The Age and The Sydney Morning Herald.
+Credlin became a columnist for The Australian newspaper in July 2021.
+Her arrival at that paper prompted Niki Savva to leave the paper and join The Age and The Sydney Morning Herald.

+Criticisms and controversies

+Credlin has frequently played a role in internal Liberal Party divisions.
+In 2024 it was revealed that she provided extensive advice to expelled Liberal Party Member Moira Deeming, in her bid to remain in the Victorian Liberal Party, against the wishes of leader John Pesutto.

+Most notably, Credlin has been an ardent critic of former Liberal Prime Minister Malcolm Turnbull, who defeated her former boss Tony Abbott for the liberal Party leadership.

+Credlin is a member of the right faction of the Liberal Party, and a frequent critic of moderates within the party.